 Jeff plays a pivotal role in the acclimation of strategic referral partners and the selection of vendor relationships.
 He is actively involved in Velocity’s technological innovation process, relentlessly seeking automation and process improvements – earning him the nickname “The Scientist”.
 Over the past several years, he has served on a number of national committees, most recently Elavon’s MSP Advisory Committee, Elavon’s AMEX OptBlue Committee, and Fidano’s PulsePoint Advisory Board.

 Prior to entering the merchant services arena, Jeff was an enterprise application developer for Intel in California where he codeveloped a worldwide stock application.
 He holds a bachelor’s and master’s degree (with Honors) in Decision & Information Sciences from the University of Florida, and is certified in supply chain management and logistics.
-Jeff’s passions include golf, boating, cooking, painting, music, and automation technologies.
+Jeff’s passions include boating, golf, cooking, painting, music, automation technologies, and artificial intelligence.
 He is an ardent Bordeaux wine collector and an avid reader of management, negotiation, and entrepreneurial books.

 Mexican-born foodie, Dayana Muzinek, is Velocity Processing’s Vice President.
 Since 2008, she has been responsible for developing relationships with community leaders and training business owners on optimal clearing and Payment Card Industry (PCI) compliance.
 Dayana thinks outside the box when it comes to analyzing merchant statements and adding value to a business via financial models and her personal commitment to her clients’ success.